MohmaedSobhy/InternShipTask/README.md

 not make the call
 <br>
 How To Deal With APP ? <br>
-first choose if you want  Post Data or Get Data if you want Post : enter Webstie Link like this ("https://jsonplaceholder.typicode.com") and then enter Requeset Header("products/8") rest of url link then Click Add Request
+first choose if you want  Post Data or Get Data <br>
+if you want Post :<br>
+  enter Webstie Link like this ("https://jsonplaceholder.typicode.com")<br>
+  and then enter Requeset Header("products/8") rest of url link<br>
+  then Click Add Request <br>

-  you can Check Reuslts or Add More Request if you want Get Data: enter Webstie Link like("https://jsonplaceholder.typicode.com/products") then add key and value
+  you can Check Reuslts or Add More Request <br>
+if you want Get Data:<br>
+ enter Webstie Link like("https://jsonplaceholder.typicode.com/products")<br>
+ then add key and value<br>